 Step 2.
 Add the sourdough starter and stir well.

 Step 4.
-When the batter is ready, gently stir and ladle 1/3 cup of batter onto the hot griddle.
-Let the pancake cook for 2-3 minutes, until the edges are showing signs of being cooked and there are bubbles on the top.
+When the batter is ready, gently stir and ladle ⅓ cup of batter onto the hot griddle.
+Let the pancake cook for 2-3 minutes until the edges are showing signs of being cooked and there are bubbles on the top.

-- Personally, I don’t discard any of my sourdough starter, ever.
+- I don’t discard any of my sourdough starter, ever.
 I pour it into a large jar and keep the jar in the fridge instead.
 That way I’m not wasting any of the money I’ve spent on flour AND I’m halfway to pancakes before I even start cooking!

-- If you have more starter, you can easily double or triple this recipe.
+- If you have extra starter, you can easily double or triple this recipe.
 (You can even intentionally MAKE extra “leftover” starter by feeding your starter more flour and water the two prior feedings.)

 - If you’re making sourdough pancakes for two or sourdough pancakes for one, you can halve this recipe.

 - Don’t have a griddle?
-Use a cast iron skillet or follow this tutorial for sheet pan pancakes that are baked in the oven!
+Use a cast iron skillet or follow this tutorial for Sheet Pan Pancakes that are baked in the oven!

 I love sourdough, but there’s still so much for me to learn.